Matheus2212/Matheus2212/README.md

 I have worked with digital marketing agencies, startups, commercial companies, CRO agencies, Development companies and much more.

 My main development languages are PHP, Python, React/React Native, .NET Framework and NodeJS.
-One of my hobbies is to create Browser extensions of any kinds or develop apps to help me on my daily use.
+One of my hobbies is creating browser extensions of all kinds or develop apps to help on my daily use.

 I'm driven by curiosity, so I like to think I am very versatile.